 7. Consolidation of financial statements

-The consolidation of financial statements section confirms that the statements under audit or being issued contain financial statements of all of the subsidiaries of the company.
+The consolidation of the financial statements section confirms that the statements being issued contain financial statements of all of the subsidiaries of the company and how it accounts for them.
 It details the basis of consolidating the financial statements, and any deviations from the subsidiaries should be explained.

 8. Employee benefits

-The employee benefits section of the footnotes mentions the benefits that the company provides to its employees, including health insurance, health savings accounts, retirement plans, etc.
+The employee benefits section of the notes mentions the benefits that the company provides to its employees, including health insurance, health savings accounts, retirement plans, etc.

-Some of the information that a company should disclose in the footnotes include the health and welfare plans for its employees, such as the medical, vacation, and fringe benefits.
-It should also provide information about the paid and unpaid expenses and liabilities for employee retirement plans, including the medical costs of retired employees.
+Typical information that a company discloses in the notes includes the health and welfare plans for its employees, such as the medical, vacation, fringe benefits.
+It also provides information about the paid and unpaid expenses and liabilities for employee retirement plans.

 9. Contingent liability

-A contingent liability refers to liability that has not occurred, but the conditions are favorable for the liability to occur in the future.
-An example of a contingent liability is a lawsuit against the company or an income tax dispute.
-Disclosing the contingent liabilities informs users that the company will incur a loss in the future if the impending event ends up against the company’s favor.
+A contingent liability refers to liability that may occur, but it depends on the outcome of an uncertain future event.
+An example of a contingent liability is an outstanding lawsuit against the company or an income tax dispute.
+Disclosing the contingent liabilities informs users that the company may incur a loss in the future if the impending event ends up against the company’s favor.